Skip to main content

 Why do scams work?

 More people can now invest in stocks, assets, and digital currencies (cryptocurrency) than ever before.
 Many are using the Internet and social media to learn where to put their money.
 But with so many choices and with so many scams out there, there's a big chance of getting tricked or making a bad choice.
+Scammers use several tactics to try to trick people:

-• Fake reviews: scammers put fake reviews of a product or service to make the scam look real.
+• Fake reviews: Scammers put fake reviews of a product or service to make the scam look real.

-Tips for keeping your money safe
+Tips for keeping your money safe:

 • ‘Get rich quick’ schemes are scams.
 And if someone says you can make money or digital coins very fast, it's probably not a real investment scheme.